 Autumn Punting

-Since the entire Cambridge area is completely enveloped in vegetation, the autumn colours offer truly majestic and magical scenery.
+Since the entire Cambridge area completely radiates in vegetation, the autumn colours offer truly majestic and magical scenery.

 A great thing about punting in autumn is that it’s much less crowded than summer, but since the weather is much less predictable, make sure to pick a beautiful day before you book your tour.